 It collects the news from either RSS or scrapes the headlines where RSS is not provided.

-under $2 a month but bear in mind the requests are pretty heavy as it has to scrape and extract out news headlines then save it into a database.
-If you have more questions about this app comment below are contact me over twitter/email.
+under $0.10 a month but bear in mind the requests are pretty heavy as it has to scrape and extract out news headlines then save it into a database.
+If you have more questions about this app comment below are contact me over email.

 As Cloud run is serverless you already have the advantages of a Serverless offering.
-In my opinion, the following are some more compelling reasons to use Google Cloud Run:
+In my opinion, the following are some more compelling reasons to use serverless containers on Google Cloud Run:

 1. No need to learn a new framework/paradigm #

 Function as a Service(FAAS) have their own place and it gives you unprecedented abstraction like you don’t need to worry about OS-level issues or security problems.
 But on the flip side, you are confined to the given runtimes and allowed versions.
-For example if you want to run Node 12 on AWS Lambda it is not possible out of the box.
+For example, if you want to run Node 12/14 on AWS Lambda it is not possible out of the box.
 Let’s take this even further, what if you want to run Rust or Fortran :).
 You can’t do it.
-On Google cloud run you can even run Fortran or Pascal if you want.
-As long as it is a container and can expose a web-server on port 8080 you can run anything you want.

 3. HTTPs URL + custom domain mapping #